Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 The traditional Italian ristretto uses less water than a regular espresso shot, resulting in a stronger and more intense beverage.

 A Nespresso ristretto has the same properties as any other ristretto.
-It contains around 0.85 ounces (25 ml) of coffee, leading to an exceptionally flavorful cup of coffee with intense flavor notes and great complexity.
+It contains approximately 0.85 ounces (25 ml) of coffee, resulting in an exceptionally flavorful cup with intense flavor notes and great complexity.

 Espresso – 1.35 oz (40 ml)

-An espresso from Nespresso is a concentrated, full-bodied shot of coffee measuring 1.35 oz (40 ml) in volume, made exclusively for the Nespresso OriginalLine machines.
+An espresso from Nespresso is a concentrated, full-bodied shot of coffee, measuring 1.35 oz (40 ml) in volume, and is made exclusively for the Nespresso OriginalLine machines.

-The perfect, rich espresso requires freshly ground coffee beans of superior quality that are sealed in Nespresso capsules.
+The perfect, rich espresso requires freshly ground coffee beans of superior quality, sealed in Nespresso capsules.

 Nespresso Cosi brewed espresso.

-The espresso will have a thick layer of crema with a strong aroma and sharp flavor profile.
+The espresso will have a thick layer of crema, accompanied by a strong aroma and a sharp flavor profile.

 Lungo – 3.7 oz (110 ml)